 I purchased my red candle holders from the dollar store.
 They often have colorful summer and fourth of July decorations.

-I found this blue and white striped rug at ALDI grocery store for $30.
+I found this blue and white striped rug at ALDI grocery store for a great price!
 Checking the close out aisles frequently when shopping, usually lands you a good deal.
 I knew this was a good price because I had been browsing online for one.
-A similar outdoor rug I found online was $80 on sale.
+A similar outdoor rug I found online was three times the cost.

 One tip I have is to purchase cute signs or other decor and hang them with these vinyl siding clips.
 They slide right up under your vinyl siding and can hold up to 5 lbs.
 This is perfect for a lightweight sign, flag or wreath.